I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-rtlgetenabledextendedfeatures.md

 <p><b>RtlGetEnabledExtendedFeatures</b> returns 0 if the XSAVE and XRSTOR instructions are disabled by the system.
 This happens even if the system supports XSTATE_MASK_LEGACY_FLOATING_POINT and XSTATE_MASK_LEGACY_SSE features.
 Use <b>ExIsProcessorFeaturePresent </b>or CPUID to determine the availability of x87, MMX, and SSE processor features on x86 or x64 systems.</p>

 ## -remarks
-<p>Another routine, <a href="https://msdn.microsoft.com/library/windows/hardware/ff545442">ExIsProcessorFeaturePresent</a>, indicates whether an extended processor feature is available.
-Unlike <b>RtlGetEnabledExtendedFeatures</b>, however, it does not indicate whether the operating system has enabled the feature for use by kernel-mode drivers. </p>

-<p>Another routine, <a href="https://msdn.microsoft.com/library/windows/hardware/ff545442">ExIsProcessorFeaturePresent</a>, indicates whether an extended processor feature is available.
+<p>Another routine, <a href="..\wdm\nf-wdm-exisprocessorfeaturepresent.md">ExIsProcessorFeaturePresent</a>, indicates whether an extended processor feature is available.
 Unlike <b>RtlGetEnabledExtendedFeatures</b>, however, it does not indicate whether the operating system has enabled the feature for use by kernel-mode drivers. </p>

 ## -requirements
 <table>